Gravitational Wave Signals in a Promising Realization of SO(10) Unification: Gravitational Waves from the SO(10) Plasma

 We recall that for a general gauge theory the Debye masses of a group factor $\mathcal{G}_n$ are given by \cite{Weldon:1982bn}

-where $S$ is the Dynkin index of a representation (the adjoint representation Adj for the gauge bosons, the $i$-th fermion representation $R_{F_i}$, and the $j$-th real scalar representation $R_{S_j}$).
+where the notation for representations and Dynkin indices is explained below \eq{eq:betagigen}.
+Besides, $g_n(T)$ is the temperature-dependent gauge coupling.
+From now on, we suppress the temperature dependence of the Debye masses and the gauge couplings in our formulas.
 In our model, the results for the Debye masses, calculated with the help of \texttt{GroupMath} \cite{Fonseca:2020vke}, are as follows.

 \paragraph{SO(10) Plasma} For the stage above the unification scale, we have a single group $\mathcal{G}=SO(10)$.
-There are three families of fermions in the $\mathbf{16}$ representation, that is, $S(\rep{16}_{F_i})=2$ with $i=1,2,3$.
-In addition, we have gauge bosons and scalars in the adjoint, $S(\text{Adj})=S(\rep{45})=8$, a real scalar multiplet with $S(\rep{10})=1$, and complex scalars in the \rep{126}, so $S(\rep{126}_j)=35$ for $j=1,2$. \footnote{Above each symmetry breaking scale, we obviously need to include all the particles that later on will be the would-be Nambu-Goldstone bosons of the broken theory.} Summing up these contributions, \eq{eq:DebyeMass} yields
+There are three families of fermions in the $\mathbf{16}$ representation, that is, $I(F_i)=I(\rep{16})=2$ with $i=1,2,3$.
+In addition, we have gauge bosons and scalars in the adjoint, $I(\text{ad})=I(\rep{45})=8$, a real scalar multiplet with $I(\rep{10})=1$, and complex scalars in the \rep{126}, so $I(\rep{126}_j)=35$ for $j=1,2$. \footnote{Above each symmetry breaking scale, we obviously need to include all the particles that later on will be the would-be Nambu-Goldstone bosons of the broken theory.} Summing up these contributions, \eq{eq:DebyeMass} yields

 so the contribution to \eq{eq:etaHTL} is